VoidStudioCode/EightBall/README.md

 ![](./doc/pre.jpg)

 ### License:
-This project is release under the Apache 2.0 license for non-commercial usage.
+This project is released under the Apache 2.0 license for non-commercial usage.
 For commercial usage, please contact us for another license.